Ms-Meredith-McD/README-Generator/sample.md

 ## Installation

-Download repository files, open terminal, type "node index.js"
+Download the files in whatever manner you wish, open a terminal in the same folder as the files, at the command prompt type node.js, make sure to install inquirer

 ## Usage

-Answer the questions
+Answer all the questions.

 ## License